bkuhlmann/versionaire/README.md

     Versionaire::Version major: 1, minor: 0, maintenance: 0
     Versionaire::Version version

-Each of these conversions will result in a new version object that is equal to "1.0.0".
+Each of these conversions will result in a version object that represents "1.0.0".
 When attempting to convert an unsupported type, a `Versionaire::Errors::Conversion` exception will be thrown.

+### Implicit

+Implicit conversion to a `String` is supported:

+    "1.0.0".match Versionaire::Version.new(major: 1) # <MatchData "1.0.0">

+### Explicit

+Explicit conversion to a `String`, `Array`, or `Hash` is supported:

+    version = Versionaire::Version.new

+    version.to_s # "0.0.0"
+    version.to_a # [0, 0, 0]
+    version.to_h # {major: 0, minor: 0, maintenance: 0}

+## Math

+Versions can be added and subtracted from each other.

+### Addition

+    version_1 = Versionaire::Version.new major: 1, minor: 2, maintenance: 3
+    version_2 = Versionaire::Version.new major: 2, minor: 5, maintenance: 7
+    version_1 + version_2 # "3.7.10"

+### Subtraction

+    version_1 = Versionaire::Version.new major: 1, minor: 2, maintenance: 3
+    version_2 = Versionaire::Version.new major: 1, minor: 1, maintenance: 1
+    version_1 - version_2 # "0.1.2"

+    version_1 = Versionaire::Version.new major: 1
+    version_2 = Versionaire::Version.new major: 5
+    version_1 - version_2 # Fails with a Versionaire::Errors::NegativeNumber

 # Tests